 Mix trends with classics

-There is nothing wrong of wanting to try the most trendy clothes for the season.
+There is nothing wrong with wanting to try the most trendy clothes for the season.

 However, overdoing trends often leads to the clothes LOOKING like they are inexpensive, because, well, it’s just too much going on with the outfit!